 Try these fixes one by one and see if they solve your problem.

-This is the simplest and easiest method to go around the error, and you should try it before embarking on another solution.
-Executing the program as an administrator means that you’re notifying the system that the program is safe and you need administrator privileges.
-Most standard user accounts run in normal mode, which means that the user has restricted from performing executions that affect the fundamental system.
+Executing the program as an administrator means notifying the system that the program is safe and that you need administrator privileges.
+Most standard user accounts run in normal mode, which means the user has restricted access from performing executions that affect the operating system.

 Step #1